𝟐𝟐 𝐂𝐨𝐦𝐦𝐨𝐧 𝐑𝐚𝐦𝐚𝐝𝐚𝐧 𝐌𝐢𝐬𝐭𝐚𝐤𝐞𝐬 𝐓𝐨 𝐀𝐯𝐨𝐢𝐝

 Some people are too scared to fast if they miss Suhoor.
 However, this is a kind of cowardice and love of ease.
 What is the big deal if you missed a few morsels of food?

 Having Suhoor is one of the important Sunnah of The Prophet (pbuh), and not Fardh.

 So it’s anybody’s guess if you miss Suhoor then you can still keep the fast.
 Obedience to Allah overcomes everything.
 If one misses Suhoor but gets up before dawn, make an intent and continue your fast.

-With regard to saying dua everyday, there is no dua that the Muslim should say when starting to fast each day.
+With regard to saying dua every day, there is no dua that Muslims should say when starting to fast each day.
 Rather he should simply have the intention (in his heart) that he is going to fast.

 The intention is subject to the condition that it be made at night, or before the dawn comes, because the Prophet (pbuh) said: “There is no fast for the one who does not intend to fast before dawn. ~ Nasai 2339

 The intention (niyyah) is an action of the heart.
 The Muslim should resolve in his heart that he is going to fast tomorrow.
 It is not prescribed for him to utter it out loud and say, “I intend to fast” and other phrases that have been innovated by some people.

 For some people, the entire month of Ramadan revolves around food.
 They spend the ENTIRE day planning, cooking, shopping and thinking about food, instead of concentrating on Salaah, Qur’an and other acts of worship.
 All they can think of is FOOD.
 So much so that they turn the month of ‘fasting’ into the month of ‘feasting’.